Last updated on September 13th, 2023

 Play Hostel Soho

 Play and stay at Play Hostel in Palermo Soho which has music-themed dorms and private rooms.
 It’s located just six blocks from Plaza Serrano and you get your money’s worth with a buffet breakfast each morning.
-Guests also rave about about the convivial atmosphere and congenial staff.
+Guests also rave about the convivial atmosphere and congenial staff.